aishwaryamensinkai/OnlineShopping-FrontEnd/README.md

     ```bash
     ng build --output-path docs  --base-href /OnlineShopping-frontend/

+    When building the project make sure the images have correct paths otherwise the images will not display.
+Make sure to include the relative path as the root file is src so you can include as ./assets/imagesname.png

 ## Contributing
 Contributions are welcome!
 If you'd like to add new features, improve existing ones, or fix any bugs, feel free to fork the repository and submit a pull request.